SklylerF/SklylerF/README.md

 Full-Stack Web Developer
 ------------------------

 Hello, I am Skyler Ferreira and I am currently studying at UCR extension to become a full-stack web developer!
-This is my first step to becoming a full-stack developer and I have been impressed with how all the technology I have been exposed to and far I have come already.
-If you haven't taken a look into my repository I suggest taking a look at "Madelines-nail-boutique".
-This is my very first time working on a full-stack webpage with a team that I am very proud to present to you!
-Soon I will be learning the latest and greatest and I am excited to show future employers the skills I can provide to the workplace in the near future.
+In the time I have spent in this program I have learned how to work as a team and create something the client wants.
+The languages I am exposed to have helped me grow and discover an infinite amount of possibilities in software development.
+I am proud of my projects and skills acquired but as we all know software engineering changes and grows into a bottomless pool of knowledge.
+The future of engineering is created daily and I am proud to be one of the most recent additions.
+I am open and excited to learn many new languages and techniques that will propel me further in my career and provide a quality product to my employers.

 * 🌍  I'm based in California
 * ✉️  You can contact me at [skylerferreira994@gmail.com](mailto:skylerferreira994@gmail.com)